Personal protective equipment (PPE) and COVID-19

 In circumstances where beards are worn for religious reasons, or where someone has a skin condition that makes it impractical to shave every day, alternative personal protective equipment in the form of respiratory hoods should be offered for those working in areas where FFP3 is deemed necessary.

-FFP3 face masks are a form of respiratory protective equipment that provide a higher level of respiratory protection than surgical face masks.
+FFP3 and FFP2 face masks are types of tight fitting respiratory protective equipment that provide a higher level of respiratory protection than surgical face masks.
 Their safety is dependent on wearers undergoing a ‘fit’ test, to ensure that there is an adequate personal fit and seal to protect the wearer from fine aerosols containing virus particles.

 There are two fit test methods, qualitative and quantitative.